 The company applies to be re-registered as a public company by the name of: ____________.

 And for the purpose delivers the following documents for re-registration:

-- A copy of the special resolution that the company should re-register as a public limited company
+- A copy of the special resolution that the company should re-register as a PLC

 - A copy of the auditors unqualified report may be required